-Analysis of Management History, Theory, and Leadership Thought II research in LDR 812 Analysis of Management History, Theory, and Leadership II.
+Analysis of Management History, Theory, and Leadership Thought II

+Doctoral students will write a leadership plan that will be all inclusive and comprehensive.
+The plan will incorporate leadership qualities that apply to their organization based on their initial research in LDR 812 Analysis of Management History, Theory, and Leadership II.
 Doctoral students will discuss, analyze and propose the mission, vision, and strategic direction of the organization, utilizing scholarship, business, administration, and education.
 (Pre-requisite: All core and research classes.)